 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On October 27 the Church celebrates the memory of Saint Nestor of Thessalonica.
-He was a young student of the Greatmartyr Demetrius, who is remembered on the previous day.
+The Church celebrates the memory of Saint Nestor of Thessalonica.
+He was a young student of the Greatmartyr Demetrius.

 Saint Nestor's story gives insight into a gruesome aspect of Roman imperial power.
 Many Roman rulers, in this case the emperor Maximian, displayed the cruelty that frequently comes with having absolute control over others' lives.

 Maximian sponsored lavish public festivals in the arena.
-His favorite gladiator was Lyaeus—strong, big, and notoriously vicious.
+His favorite gladiator was Lyaeus, who was strong, big, and notoriously vicious.
 A feature of the festivals was Lyaeus' challenge to fight anyone willing to come forward.
 As he killed more and more men, the number of those offering to fight him dwindled.

 Both Maximian and Lyaeus enjoyed not just the gladiator's victories, but horrible deaths for those he vanqushed.
 The two didn't want to give up their sport, so the emperor began compelling rather than inviting men to fight Lyaeus.
 Christians were among the first to be pitted against him in large numbers.